dsjt/twihai-mode/readme.md

 Date:14/11/11

 ## Description
-This is a minor mode for twitter haijin(îpêl).
+This is a minor mode for twitter haijin(ÂªÉ‰∫∫).

 You can tweet and insert border by C-RET.